Safer sex blood test, Basel laboratory

 HIV Information

-A positive finding should definitely be discussed with a physician.
-If the HIV screening test is positive, a second blood draw must be performed.
-Only when the HIV confirmation test from the second sample is positive is HIV infection considered confirmed.
+A positive result should always be discussed with a doctor.
+If the HIV screening test is positive, a second blood sample must be taken.
+Only if the HIV confirmation test from the second sample is positive is an HIV infection considered confirmed.

 Hepatitis C information

-The usual screening test for hepatitis C is the detection of HCV IgG antibodies in the blood.
-However, after infection, it may take several weeks for the test to become positive.
-If the screening test is positive, further confirmatory testing must be performed, such as HCV immunoblot or HCV RNA direct detection.
+The usual screening test for hepatitis C is the detection of HCV-IgG antibodies in the blood.
+However, it can take several weeks after infection before the test is positive.
+If the screening test is positive, further confirmatory tests must be carried out, such as the HCV immunoblot or HCV RNA direct detection.

 Syphilis information